arrowtype/recursive-minisite/process.md

 ## I couldn’t have done it alone

 Designing Recursive has been a long but enriching (and fun!) process.
 It would not have been possible without the help of the many people who contributed their knowledge, critique, and time.
-I am especially grateful to Google Fonts for commissioning me to complete my thesis, to E Roon Kang, Bon Hae Koo, Minkyoung Kim, Talia Cotton, Irin Kim, and Noemi Stauffer for helping make the project look and sound so good, to Lisa Huang and Katja Schimmel for helping me to complete the drawing of it, to Ben Kiel for helping to master the final fonts, to Rafał Buchner, Erik van Blokland, Tal Lemming, and Frederik Berlaen (and many other type engineers) for making tools that made this design possible, to Gen Ramírez, Seán Donohoe, and John Downer for inspiration and lessons in sign painting, to the faculty and alumni of TypeMedia for their mentorship and guidance, and to all the other designers and developers who shared their insights along the way.
+I am especially grateful to Google Fonts for commissioning me to complete my thesis, to E Roon Kang, Bon Hae Koo, Minkyoung Kim, Talia Cotton, Irin Kim, and Noemi Stauffer for helping make the project look and sound so good, to Lisa Huang and Katja Schimmel for helping me to complete the drawing of it, to Ben Kiel for helping to engineer the final fonts, to Rafał Buchner, Erik van Blokland, Tal Lemming, and Frederik Berlaen (and many other type engineers) for making tools that made this design possible, to Gen Ramírez, Seán Donohoe, and John Downer for inspiration and lessons in sign painting, to the faculty and alumni of TypeMedia for their mentorship and guidance, and to all the other designers and developers who shared their insights along the way.

-#### Thanks — Enjoy Recursive! ♥
+#### Thanks for reading — enjoy Recursive! ♥